fynydd/carbide/README.md

    ```
    [ValidFileTypeValidator(new string[] { "pdf", "docx" })]
    ```

+## REST Endpoints
+Following are the REST endpoints provided by Carbide.

+1. **/umbraco/api/carbidesupport/scripts/**
+   Use this URL to generate a path to a JavaScript resource for client-side validation support, etc.

+2. **/umbraco/api/carbidesupport/rebuildcache/**
+   Rebuild the content cache and Examine indexes, and refresh the content cache.

+   **/umbraco/api/carbidesupport/rebuildcachestatus/**
+   Get the current status of a rebuild.

+   **/umbraco/api/carbidesupport/rebuildcachestatushistory/**
+   Get the last status of a rebuild.

 ## Developers
 If you'd like to help make this library better through bug fixes or code additions, let me know through the usual means.